jenkinsci/vectorcast-execution-plugin/README.md

     -   in particular BUILD\_URL needs to be defined (in Jenkins-\>Manage Jenkins-\>Configure System and define 'Jenkins URL' and save the settings

-## Updating Existing Multi-job (Deprecated)

-An existing multi-job can be updated using the Update Multi-job setup manually, or by creating an auto-update multi-job Job.
-The auto-update job may require username/password to be supplied depending on your Jenkins configuration.

 ## Known Issues